-The carrying amounts of property and equipment, and right-of-use asset are analyzed in Notes 9 and 10.1, respectively.
-Based on management's assessment as at December 31, 2021 and 2020, there is no change in estimated useful lives of those assets during those years.
+The carrying amounts of property and equipment and right-of-use asset are analyzed in Notes 9 and 10.1, respectively.
+Based on management's assessment as at December 31, 2022 and 2021, there is no change in estimated useful lives of those assets during those years.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.

-(f) Impairment of Non-financial Assets
+(g) Impairment of Non-financial Assets

 In assessing impairment, management estimates the recoverable amount of each asset or a cash-generating unit based on expected future cash flows and uses an interest rate to calculate the present value of those cash flows.
-Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.11).
+Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.12).
 Though management believes that the assumptions used in the estimation of fair values reflected in the financial statements are appropriate and reasonable, significant changes in those assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.
+Based on management's assessment, no impairment losses were necessary to be recognized on the Company's non-financial assets for the year ended December 31, 2022 and 2021.

-(g) Determination of Realizable Amount of Deferred Tax Assets
+(h) Determination of Realizable Amount of Deferred Tax Assets

 The Company reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
-As at December 31, 2021 and 2020, management assessed that the deferred tax assets may not be utilized with the coming years.
-Accordingly, no deferred tax assets are recognized as at December 31, 2021 and 2020 (see Note 15).
+As at December 31, 2022 and 2021, management assessed that the deferred tax assets may not be utilized with the coming years.
+Accordingly, no deferred tax assets are recognized as at December 31, 2022 and 2021 (see Note 15).